 Plan Title: Promoting A Growth Mindset Through Literacy Activities Alignment to the School Improvement Plan: Improve Student Centered Learning strategies in class.
 Check all Modalities that apply to your model.
-Independent Study/Research Provide PD on the tool to colleagues In District Presentation Independent Study/Research Project Lesson Study Coaching Delivering Professional Development Professional Learning Community Online Learning Ed Camp Other (please indicate):

-Collaborators (if any): Department or grade level team members

-Needs Addressed:

-By developing an understanding of what a growth mindset is supports the school goal of providing students access to extra academic help when needed by providing a student centered learning environment.
+In District Presentation Independent Study/Research Project Lesson Study Coaching Delivering Professional Development ✓ Professional Learning Community Online Learning Ed Camp Other (please indicate): Collaborators (if any): Department or grade level team members Needs Addressed: By developing an understanding of what a growth mindset is supports the school goal of providing students access to extra academic help when needed by providing a student centered learning environment.
+Timeline and topics: November 15

-November 15